Hot Shelter downgrades

 Something’s wrong with the bridge texture in the PC version, however.
 It looks more blurry than its console counterparts:

 If it was a simple texture recompression/mirroring problem, it would be easy to fix by replacing the texture.
 However, the UVs on the model were also adjusted to make the texture look more washed out.
-To restore the proper look of the bridge, I had to replace the entire model with its Dreamcast counterpart.
+To restore the proper look of the bridge, the entire model had to be replaced with its Dreamcast counterpart.

 When the rocket takes you above this area on the Dreamcast, the level fades in as you fall down, while in SADX there’s no fog so you can see everything right away.
 It’s hard to say whether removing it was a good or a bad change because it was probably there originally for performance reasons, but one could also argue it’s an artistic element.